The-Marcy-Lab-School/se-unit-5/lesson-0-intro-to-dom/README.md

-# Unit 5 Lesson 0:  Intro to the DOM
+# Lesson 0:  Intro to the DOM

 ## Key Terms
 * Document Object Model